 Many studies describe how nature improves communities, findings that may contribute to place attachment and meaning (Table 1).
 The presence of urban nature contributes to greater neighborhood satisfaction.40 People who live in public housing settings having common areas containing trees tend to congregate more, meet in bigger groups, and socially interact with a wider range of people of different ages than those who do not.41 Natural elements encourage people to spend more time outside, creating stronger social ties and friendships with neighbors through spontaneous face-to-face encounters.42 Active outdoor involvement by individuals and groups provides many benefits: a sense of accomplishment, community development, and strengthened intergenerational ties.43,44,45 As places gain more social significance, the interdependence between social and physical components is likely to increase, binding groups to particular places.46

-Emotion is central to the formation of place attachment and reinforces relationships between individuals and their environment.2,47 Emotional attachment can be particularly difficult to study, yet studies note several patterns of emotional response.48 Adult remembrance of childhood place can invoke intense memories and emotional connection, including feelings of love, grief, pleasure (including play, sensory, mastery, adventure, and freedom), security, and identity.48 Memories that are fixed in childhood may be particularly intense due to more vivid sensory content.48 Sites of loss or tragedy also can be places of attachment and self-identity, such as former battlefields or other sites associated with personal injury and pain.49 A study of community-based memorials created by victims of the 9/11 (2001) terrorist attack found that memorial locations served three core social functions – a place to remember and honor victims, a location for special tribute events, and a sacred space.50
+Emotion is central to the formation of place attachment and reinforces relationships between individuals and their environment.2,47 Emotional attachment can be particularly difficult to study, yet researchers detect some patterns in emotional response.48 Adult remembrance of childhood place can invoke intense memories and emotional connection, including feelings of love, grief, pleasure (including play, sensory, mastery, adventure, and freedom), security, and identity.48 Memories that are fixed in childhood may be particularly intense due to more vivid sensory content.48 Sites of loss or tragedy also can be places of attachment and self-identity, such as former battlefields or other sites associated with personal injury and pain.49 A study of community-based memorials created by victims of the 9/11 (2001) terrorist attack found that memorial locations served three core social functions – a place to remember and honor victims, a location for special tribute events, and a sacred space.50

 The meaning and value of nature is expressed in different ways (see Table 2 as one example51), and develop in relation to the contexts of geography, culture, economy, and other factors.
 The values associated with nature can be quite complex.
 For example, community gardens not only provide food resources (utilitarian value), but also emotional support (humanistic value).
 In a study of urban community gardens in Loisaida, a neighborhood of New York City, gardeners often were recorded as expressing “how gardening and socializing in the gardens make us feel as though we are a part of the community and a part of the land, even in the midst of the dirty, crime-ridden streets of Loisaida”.52